Diné College: History

 Diné College opened in 1968 as the Navajo Community College, the first college established by Native Americans for Native Americans.
-The College was chartered by the Navajo Nation in 1968.
+The college was chartered by the Navajo Nation in 1968.
 The Navajo Tribal Council appointed Guy Gorman, Yazzie Begay, Chester Yellowhair, Carl Todacheene, Wilson Skeet, Howard Gorman, Allen Yazzie, and Dillon Platero to be the first to serve on the college's Board of Regents.
 Robert Roessel served as the college's first president.

-The college was originally located on the site of the Rough Rock Community School in Rough Rock on a temporary basis until a permanent site could be chosen and constructed.
+The college was originally located at the site of the Rough Rock Community School in Rough Rock on a temporary basis until a permanent site could be chosen and constructed.
 The Board of Regents selected three possible sites for the college, namely the Tsaile–Wheatfields area, Many Farms, and Ganado.
 After a Board-commissioned survey of possible sites for the college, the Tsaile–Wheatfields area was recommended because it had plenty of water available and has scenic forests and lakes.
 After the Board was guaranteed 1,000 acres for the campus, a residential area, and a shopping area, the Board officially chose the Tsaile–Wheatfields area in October 1968.
 The Board asked people to send in designs for the college's seal, and it chose the William Morgan's design of an arrowhead encircled by a rainbow god.

-The college officially opened on January 20, 1968, with 40 members of the faculty.
+On January 20, 1968, the college officially opened with 40 faculty members.
 There were 340 students enrolled during its first semester, which was the limit of its capacity.
-More than 3,000 other applicants had to be turned away because of the lack of space.
-The college added 23 evening classes because there was so much more demand for evening classes than for daytime classes.
+More than 3,000 other applicants were turned away due to a lack of space.
+The college added 23 evening classes because there was a higher demand for evening classes than daytime classes.

-By 1973, 3,421 students in total had enrolled at Navaho Community College, but only 46 had graduated with associate's degrees during that time.
+By 1973, 3,421 students had enrolled at Navaho Community College, but only 46 had graduated with associate degrees during that time.
 There was little for the students to do outside of classes, and excessive drinking became a problem for some.